-Meet Polina Belopashentseva, a graduate student from Russia working on her MBA in Marketing at Columbia University.
+Meet Polina Belopashentseva, a graduate student from Russia working on her MS in Marketing at Columbia University.
 With a professional history in banking and consulting as well as a wide variety of interests, Polina has been making the most of her time in New York City.
 We caught up with Polina to talk about her I-House Experience and aspirations.

 Tell us a little about your background.
 Where are you from, and what inspired you to apply to live at I-House?